avishart/Com_chem/README.md

 # Com_chem
-Short scripts for computational chemistry calculations
+Short scripts for computational chemistry calculations.
+Mainly usable for the softwares Gaussian09 and Gaussian16, http://gaussian.com/.

 boltzmann.py: Calculate the Boltzman distribution by giving the script a list of output files.